Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: RESULTS

 \subsection{Student-t noise}

-For the Student-t noise datasets, we see a tendency in favour of the Gaussian likelihood for the true signal model $M_1$ when the degree of freedom parameter $\nu$ is increasing.
-This is due to the Student-t distributions property to converge to a Gaussian distribution the more underlying samples one has.
-Therefore, Occam's razor penalise the generalised normal likelihood for its shape parameter and selects the Gaussian likelihood with the true signal model as the datasets best fitting choice.
+For the Student-t noise datasets, we see a tendency in favour of the Gaussian likelihood for the true signal model $M_1$ when the degree of freedom parameter $\nu$ is increasing (e.g. for $\nu = 30$ $\log K_{M_1, \Delta \mathcal{L}} = 1.59 \pm 0.40$).
+This is due to the Student-t distributions property to converge (in distribution) to a Gaussian distribution the more underlying samples one has.
+Therefore, Occam's razor penalises the generalised normal likelihood for its shape parameter and selects the Gaussian likelihood with the true signal model as the datasets best fitting choice.
 Moreover, the signal recovery is for both likelihoods almost identical with no signs of bias in the sky-averaged 21-cm signal posterior parameters as these Student-t noise distributions are similar to the Gaussian distribution, therefore modelled well with the likelihoods considered.

-Consequently, when we decrease degree of freedom parameter $\nu$, the generalised normal distribution will be preferred over the Gaussian likelihood model.
-However, we note for these heavy-tailed noise cases $\nu \leq 5$ , the no-signal model $M_2$ has a higher Bayesian evidence than the signal model $M_1$.
+Consequently, when we decrease the degree of freedom parameter $\nu$, the generalised normal distribution will be preferred over the Gaussian likelihood model with Bayes factors of $\log K_{M_1, \Delta \mathcal{L}} < -1.57 \pm 0.40$.
+However, we note for these heavy-tailed noise cases $\nu \leq 5$ , the no-signal model $M_2$ has a higher Bayesian evidence than the signal model $M_1$ with Bayes factors $\log K_{\Delta M } < -6$.
 This indicates that the signal-to-noise ratio is too low to confidently detect a sky-averaged 21-cm signal, therefore, preferring the simpler no-signal model.
-In terms of likelihood preference, the no-signal model has a tendency to prefer the simpler Gaussian likelihood function similar to the generalised normal noise case.
+In terms of likelihood preference, the no-signal model has a tendency to prefer the simpler Gaussian likelihood function similar to the generalised normal noise case ($\log K_{M_2, \Delta \mathcal{L}} \approx 1.00 \pm 0.40$).
 Hence, the foreground model is used to ``fit away'' the sky-averaged 21-cm signal features and absorbing the structure into the noise, therefore, not needing the extra flexibility offered by the shape parameter of the generalised normal likelihood function.